supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - In C-scan algorithm, the empty trip is also counted for average calculation.
 - A block is a consecutive sectors within a track.

-- transfer rate does not care about whether useful data is transferred or not.
+- data transfer rate does not care about whether transferred data is useful or not.
 It just shows how much data is transferred in a given amount of time.
 But remove the formatted data, it is not required.
+- btt (block transfer time) - time required for 1 block transfer.

 - scanning a full disk is different from searching for a record in the disk.

+- Disk = sector is the smallest unit of data access
+- DBMS = block is the smallest unit of data access

 ### Guidelines to Indexing